 CD and DVD drives spin discs at a high speed.
-If a CD or DVD is cracked or otherwise physically damaged, it is possible for the disc to break apart or even shatter when the CD and DVD drives are in use.
+If a CD or DVD is cracked or otherwise physically damaged, it is possible for the disc to break apart or even shatter when the CD drive is in use.
 To protect against possible injury due to this situation, and to reduce the risk of damage to your machine, do the following:

-- Always store CD and DVD discs in their original packaging. - Always store CD and DVD discs out of direct sunlight and away from direct heat sources.
+- Always store CD/DVD discs in their original packaging - Always store CD/DVD discs out of direct sunlight and away from direct heat sources - Remove CD/DVD discs from the computer when not in use

-- Remove CD and DVD discs from the computer when not in use. - Do not bend or flex CD and DVD discs, or force them into the computer or their packaging. - Check CD and DVD discs for cracks before each use.
-Do not use cracked or damaged discs.
+- Do not bend or flex CD/DVD discs, or force them into the computer or their packaging - Check CD/DVD discs for cracks before each use.
+Do not use cracked or damaged discs